 There is one caveat to these general principles—fault may be relevant to an alimony determination when it is egregious and it impacts the financial status of the parties.
-In a recent, Patch blog post, my colleague Jhanice V. Domingo answered a question briefly mentioning this factor in determining alimony.
+A recent, Patch blog post answered a question briefly mentioning this factor in determining alimony.
 This blog post takes the discussion a step further.

 So, what fault is egregious?
 This question, of course, is one that must be answered on a case-by-case basis by a trial judge, but there are several cases that define the boundaries of “egregious” marital fault (or conduct).
 As a starting point, a judge’s alimony award must be based on the following statutory factors:

 (1) The actual need and ability of the parties to pay;

 (3) The age, physical and emotional health of the parties;

 (4) The standard of living established in the marriage and the likelihood that each party can maintain a reasonably comparable standard of living;

 (5) The earning capacities, educational levels, vocational skills, and employability of the parties;